eBooks, Guides, & Reports • 10 MIN READ

 ISO 20022 and cross-border payments

-The ISO 20022 standard will change the way banks relay cross-border payments instructions.
+The ISO 20022 common standard will change the way banks relay cross-border payments instructions.
 Some banks are already prepared, while others have a lesser degree of readiness.
 A break in the chain could mean the potential loss of vital information.
 The consequences of this are a direct reflection on the bank seen to be the weaker link.

 ISO 20022 and High Value Payments (HVPs)